jurijsk/traffic-source-go-getter/README.md

 ### That is the logic?

-It mostly matches [Google Analytics logic]((https://support.google.com/analytics/answer/6205762#flowchart)) for determining the traffic source with some deviations.
+It mostly matches [Google Analytics logic]((https://support.google.com/analytics/answer/6205762#flowchart)) for determining the traffic source, with some deviations.

 If few words:

-Then the page in loaded we look for the information is out there:
+Then the page in loaded, we look for the information is out there:
-1. UTM tags always have the highter priority.
-UTM is the onle way to get keywords and campaign info.
+1. UTM tags always have the higher priority.
+UTM is the only way to get keywords and campaign info.
 So use UTM even with auto-tagging.
 2. If no UTM tags provided, we look at tracking params `gclid`, `gclsrc`, `fbclid`, `msclkid`.
- * `gclid` means `google/cpc`, unnless there also `msclkid` then it is `bing/cpc`.
+ * `gclid` means `google/cpc`, unless there also `msclkid` then it is `bing/cpc`.
- * `fbclid` gives you source `facebook` but does not indicate if the meduim was paid or not.
+ * `fbclid` gives you source `facebook` but does not indicate if the medium was paid or not.
 3. if no tracking params, we look at 'document.referrer'.
-If it matches one of the search engines then `{searchengine}/organic` otherwise 'referral'.
+If it matches one of the search engines, then `{searchengine}/organic` otherwise 'referral'.
 4. Everything falls back to to `(direct)/(none)`

 After that we store the data in cookies, unless the visit was direct (this is configurable, see below).

-On the next user visit/page load we chack if stored traffic source in more valuable compared with current traffic source:
+On the next user visit/page load, we check if stored traffic source in more valuable compared with current traffic source:
  1. If current visit is direct - we keep previous traffic source.
- 2. If current visit is non-direct (referal, organic, cpc, display) - we overrie stored data with current traffic source.
+ 2. If current visit is non-direct (referal, organic, cpc, display) - we override stored data with current traffic source.

 ## Configuration